kei5uke/TTU_IT_Infrastructure_Service/backup_sla.md

 ## RPO
 The backup will be updated to the point where the database is no more than 1 day in the past.

-## Versioning and retention
+## Versioning and Retention
-Local backup is made once a day at 1:00 AM(EET), includeing Influnxdb, MySQL
+Local backup is made once a day at 1:00 AM(EET), includeing Influxdb, MySQL
 Old back up will be deleted after the new one is made.

 Full backup is made every Sunday at 1:30 AM(EET), including Influxdb, MySQL.